lperennou/lperennou.github.io.old/_posts/2020-03-03-shorting-palladium.markdown

 # Individual price analysis

 To profit from the market, we must find a commodity that is undervalued or overvalued and whose price will correct quickly.
-Let's look at the inflation-ajusted price to compare valuations over long time scales.
+Let's look at the inflation-adjusted price to compare valuations over long time scales.

-    Text(0.5, 0, '')